Autonomic Disorders

 - PAF = peripheral α-synucleinopathy with isolated autonomic failure; if motor/cerebellar/cognitive signs appear → reclassify as MSA, PD, or DLB

-- Very low supine NE = postganglionic lesion (PAF, diabetic neuropathy); normal supine NE that fails to rise = preganglionic lesion (MSA)
+- Plasma NE pattern is a heuristic, not a standalone discriminator: very low supine NE supports a postganglionic lesion (PAF, diabetic neuropathy); preserved supine NE that fails to rise supports a preganglionic lesion (MSA).
+Interpret with autonomic testing, MIBG, exam, and longitudinal motor/cognitive features.

 - MIBG scan: abnormal in PAF & PD (postganglionic denervation); normal in MSA (preganglionic lesion) — differentiates MSA from PAF/PD